Editorial discipline and sourcing

 Rule 2 — Cite with a named source and URL, confidence flagged honestly

-Every quantitative claim, every quoted statement, and every attributed framing in Candid content carries a citation with: named author or institution, publication date, and verifiable URL.
+Every quantitative claim, every quoted statement, and every attributed framing carries a citation with: named author or institution, publication date, and verifiable URL.
 Each claim also carries an explicit confidence flag — Verified (primary source quoted), Industry-consensus (multiple independent corroborating sources), or Single-source (one source only — note).

-This operationalizes Wikipedia's verifiability policy for the agency context (see Wikipedia verifiability policy: all challenged material must carry an inline citation to a reliable published source).
-The same discipline that makes Wikipedia the #1 cited domain in Google AI Mode makes Candid content extractable, defensible and citable.
+This operationalizes Wikipedia's verifiability policy for the agency context.
+The same discipline that makes Wikipedia the #1 cited domain in Google AI Mode makes research-disciplined content extractable, defensible and citable.
 It also catches errors before publication — the act of finding the URL for a citation is the act of catching the citation that does not exist.

 How to apply: every claim node in this KB carries a Source line and a Confidence line.
 Public-facing articles use inline markdown links with the citation immediately next to the claim.
-"Studies show…" without a citation is banned in Candid copy.
+"Studies show…" without a citation is banned under this discipline.
 Either find the study or drop the claim.
 Re-using a vendor stat?
 Disclose the methodology and the original publication date.

 Rule 3 — Capture an archive snapshot at citation time

-At the moment of citing any web source in Candid content, capture an archive snapshot (Perma.cc preferred; archive.org Save Page Now as fallback).
+At the moment of citing any web source, capture an archive snapshot (Perma.cc preferred; archive.org Save Page Now as fallback).
 Include both URLs in the citation.
 Quote the source verbatim (≤25 words) so the claim survives link death.

 Why: NYT link half-life is ~15 years with 13% content drift even on "live" links.
 Zittrain (Harvard Law 2014): 50% of US Supreme Court opinion links, 70% of Harvard Law Review links broken.
 A footnote with "source: example.com/article-123" leaves no recovery path when the URL dies; a footnote with a verbatim quote remains searchable in archives forever.